Intelligent-Reliable-Autonomous-Systems/CS499-WOFOSTGym/README.md

 Recommended Installation Method:

 1. Navigate to desired installation directory
-2. git clone git@github.com:Intelligent-Reliable-Autonomous-Systems/WOFOSTGym.git
+2. git clone git@github.com:Intelligent-Reliable-Autonomous-Systems/CS499-WOFOSTGym.git
-3. conda create -n <conda env name> python=3.12
+3. conda create -n wofost_env python=3.12
-4. conda activate <conda env name>
+4. conda activate wofost_env
 5. pip install -e pcse -e pcse_gym
 6. pip install tyro torch omegaconf wandb tensorboard

-These commands will install all the required packages into the conda environment needed to run all scripts in the agaid_crop_simulator package
+These commands will install all the required packages into the conda environment needed to run all scripts in the WOFOSTGym package

 ## Executing Programs

 After following the above installation instructions:
-1. Navigate to the base directory ../wofost-gym/
+1. Navigate to the base directory ../CS499-WOFOSTGym/
-2. Run the testing domain with: python3 test_sim.py --save-folder logs/test/.
-This will generate a sample output using default configurations
+2. Run the testing domain with: python3 test_sim.py --save-folder test/ --data-file test.
+This will generate a sample output using default configurations and save a year of data in test/test.npz.
 3. This may take a few seconds initially to configure the weather directory

 ### Use Cases:
 * To train an RL Agent:
     1. `python3 train_agent.py --save-folder <Location>`
     2. Use `--<Agent_Type: PPO.<Agent_Specific_Args>` to specify algorithm specific arguments